 11. Strother E, Lemberg R, Stanford SC, Turberville D. Eating disorders in men: underdiagnosed, undertreated, and misunderstood.
 Eat Disord.
 2012;20(5):346-55.

 What is an Eating Disorder?

 Eating disorders are serious mental illnesses; they are not a lifestyle choice or a diet gone ‘too far’.
-The factsEating disorders are estimated to affect approximately 9% of the Australian population and the rate is increasing.
-Approximately 15% of Australian women experience an eating disorder during their lifetime.
+The factsEating disorders are serious, complex and potentially life-threatening mental illnesses.
+They are characterised by disturbances in behaviours, thoughts and attitudes to food, eating, and body weight or shape.

 Eating Disorders in Australia